-Juicy pears in a cinnamon-sugar sauce are tucked under a sweet and crunchy pecan crisp topping for this easy Pear Crisp dessert.
+Juicy pears in a cinnamon-sugar sauce are tucked under a sweet and crunchy pecan-oat topping for this easy Pear Crisp dessert.
 Fresh or canned pears can be used for a convenient year-round treat!

-Fall seems to be all about apples, cranberries, squash, and sweet potatoes.
+Fall seems to be all about apple pie filling, cranberry sauce, roasted squash, and baked sweet potatoes.
 But don’t forget about beautiful ripe pears!
-Let this Easy Pecan Pear Crisp recipe be a friendly reminder.
+Let this Easy Pear Crisp recipe be a friendly reminder.

 This wonderful easy dessert comes from The Weeknight Dessert Cookbook via my friend Mary at Barefeet In The Kitchen.
 It’s filled with 80 irresistible and hassle-free desserts requiring only 10 or so minutes of prep.
 Perfect for people like me who have an insatiable sweet tooth, but not a lot of time!

 A crisp is a type of baked dessert, which includes fruit and a streusel-like crispy topping, thus the name.
 The topping usually consists of butter, flour, oats, brown sugar, cinnamon, and sometimes nuts.